truedem0n/netflixclone/README.md

 # netflixclone
-Cloning netflix in html and css
+Cloning netflix in html, css and js.